 The last few years have transformed cybersecurity and data protection from niche concerns to major problems as both individuals and organizations suffered from an unprecedented wave of cyberattacks and data theft.
 Governments around the world have stepped up and have begun introducing legislation that makes data protection mandatory by law.
 Focusing on data subjects’ rights, regulations such as the EU General Data Protection Regulation (GDPR) or the California Consumer Privacy Act (CCPA) put companies under the legal obligation of ensuring that the personal data they process is secure.

 With cybersecurity and data protection becoming common compliance requirements, many organizations are at a loss as to where to begin their integration into their processes.
 The US National Institute of Standards and Technology (NIST)’s Cybersecurity Framework (CSF) has emerged as an effective guidance for cybersecurity best practices at company level, not only in the US where it was developed, but across the world.
+It encompasses various aspects of cybersecurity, including the secure handling of removable media as outlined in the NIST removable media policy.

 NIST CSF’s Development and Adoption